robvanderleek/mudslide/README.md

 ```

 > **Note**
-> In case there is a space in the path of the file, enclose the entire path in
+> In case there is a space in the path or the file name, enclose the entire
-> quotes (")
+> path and file name in quotes (")

 ### Image captions